-If you're visiting or living in Qatar, trying authentic Qatari cuisine is a must!
+If you're visiting or living in Qatar, trying authentic food in Qatari is a must!
 Here are some of the most popular savoury dishes

 With a large expat community, Qatar is filled with restaurants offering cuisines from all over that world to cater to every taste.

-However, Qatari cuisine is an important part of their culture and you should definitely try some of the traditional plates when living here.
-The food is largely influenced by Iranian and Indian cuisines.
+However, Qatari cuisine is an important part of their culture, and you should definitely try some of the traditional plates when living here.
+Qatar traditional food is largely influenced by Iranian and Indian cuisines.

 This is a spiced rice dish that is mixed with any kind of marinated meat or seafood you may like, including chicken, beef, lamb, camel and fish.
 It’s one of the most popular Qatari dishes.
 Some may sprinkle lemon juice and rose water on top to add an extra pang to the flavour.
 If all the spices aren’t enough for you, a spicy salsa dip is sometimes served next to this dish.